8 Tech Products You Need While Working from Home

 Add a Supplemental Screen

 Connecting your laptop to an external monitor is a great way to take control of your work space and become more organized while you work.
 The additional screen means you can be more spread out with your work, with all the information you need readily available on-screen rather than hidden in a random tab three browser windows away.
 Modern, high-quality monitors don’t have to come with a hefty price tag, either — the model pictured above costs less than $100.
+Oh, and if you’re someone who works late nights, a monitor light bar is a great investment, too.

 Gain High Performance External Storage